 How do you become a supported lodgings carer?

-Becoming a supported lodgings carer is simple.
-It’s all about your ability to care for and nurture your foster child.
-All you need to do is contact Orchard Fostering and let us know you’re interested in becoming a supported lodgings carer.
-We complete a detailed assessment of your suitability.
-Once this is complete you become a foster carer, and you’ll be on your way to experiencing the life-changing rewards of caring for a child.
+Applying to becoming a supported lodgings carer is simple.
+All you need to do is contact Orchard Fostering and let us know you’re interested in becoming a supported lodgings carer and one of our team will get in contact to discuss your suitability.
+If deemed suitable at this initial screening, we complete a detailed fostering assessment process of your suitability before approval.
+Once you are approved as a supported lodgings carer you’ll be on your way to experiencing the life-changing rewards of caring for a child.